-OFFENSE DEFINITION ACTION AV-T1: Academic Violation - Tier 1 Academic Violation- Tier 1 occurs when a student commits their first act of academic dishonesty NOT on camera- for example: ✓ answer is word for word from the module or answer key ✓ submits problem with numbers that weren't a part of the question ✓ or uses methods not taught in the course.
-10 point deduction per question AV-T2: Academic Violation - Tier 2 Academic Violation- Tier 2 primarily occurs in these two scenarios: 1.)
-The student commits their second act of academic dishonesty as described in Academic Violation- Tier 1 or 0 on the exam AV-T2: Academic Violation - Tier 2 2.)
-The student commits their first act of academic dishonesty ON CAMERA-for example: ✓ uses notes ✓ has a device in the testing area ✓ blocks the camera ✓ leaves the testing space ✓ talks to someone about the exam, or another person is heard providing responses to the exam questions 0 on the exam AV-T3: Academic Violation - Tier 3 Academic Violation- Tier 3 primarily occurs in these two scenarios: 1.)
+OFFENSE DEFINITION ACTION AV-T1: Academic Violation - Tier 1 Academic Violation- Tier 1 occurs when a student commits their first act of academic dishonesty NOT on camera- for example: ✓ answer is word for word from the module or answer key 10-point deduction per question AV-T2: Academic Violation - Tier 2 Academic Violation- Tier 2 primarily occurs in these two scenarios: 1.)
+The student commits their second act of academic dishonesty as described in Academic Violation- Tier 1 or 2.)
+The student commits plagiarism 0 on the exam

+AV-T2: Academic Violation - Tier 2 3.)
+The student commits their first act of academic dishonesty ON CAMERAfor example: ✓ uses notes ✓ has a device in the testing area ✓ blocks the camera ✓ leaves the testing space ✓ talks to someone about the exam, or another person is heard providing responses to the exam questions 0 on the exam AV-T3: Academic Violation - Tier 3 Academic Violation- Tier 3 primarily occurs in these two scenarios: 1.)
 The student commits their third act of academic dishonesty as described in Academic Violation- Tier 1 or 2.)
-The student commits their second act of academic dishonesty ON CAMERA as described in Academic Violation- Tier 2 Dismissal
+The student commits their second act of academic dishonesty of either plagiarism or ON CAMERA as described in Academic Violation- Tier 2 Dismissal